Guide to Work, Study, Travel and Living Abroad

 An Unexpected Twist

-I earned $12 an hour and had my own room behind the reception desk, complete with a small kitchen.
-It was a great way to meet people and I was able to do many of the advertised activities for free: diving, horseback riding, and surf lessons.
+I earned $12 an hour at the time and had my own room behind the reception desk, complete with a small kitchen.
+It was a great way to meet people, and I could do many of the advertised activities for free: diving, horseback riding, and surf lessons.
 The best perk was working down the road from the Foreshores Café: if you make it to Coffs, do not leave without getting a banana smoothie from this place!
 Deciding to work under the table can be a risky move; it worked out for me, but I would advise you to weigh your options before making such a decision.

 There are jobs to be found all over Australia; all you have to do is ask.
-It was really nice to have BUNAC’s support in the beginning, but as I got more comfortable I found that I did not need it anymore.
-I usually opt for stability when it comes to my jobs, but in Australia, it proved to be a great way of seeing the country.
+It was nice to have BUNAC's support initially, but as I got more comfortable, I found that I did not need it anymore.
+I usually opt for stability in my jobs, but in Australia, it proved to be a great way of seeing the country.
 If you are up for a challenge, skip the conventional office jobs, get to Australia, and see what you can find.
 Even if you go home broke, it will pay off in the end.

 More Info on Working and Traveling in Australia